-InterWorx is a smart choice for anyone needing to get their site up and running on a cloud or dedicated server.
+InterWorx is a smart choice for anyone needing to get their site up and running on VPS Hosting or Dedicated Hosting.
 It helps you spend less time administering the server and more time focused on delivering code and content.

 From configuring Apache to installing WordPress and everything in between, InterWorx has the tools to make your job easier.